sanman2022/coursera-getdata/CodeBook.md

 The resultant tidy data set (named “tidy” in this repo) has the following columns (total 68)

+First two columns “subject” and “activity” provide the identification of subject and the activity for which a given measurement is recorded as value.
 1. subject
 2. activity

+The next 66 columns represent either a mean or a standard deviation measurement.
+Columns with 'mean' in their names represent a mean measurement and columns with 'stddev' in their name represent a standard deviation measurement.

 3. tbodyaccmeanx
 4. tbodyaccmeany
 5. tbodyaccmeanz